p-society/docs/content/index.md

 ---
-title: Welcome to Project Documentation !
+title: Welcome to Programming Society's Project Documentation !
 ---
 Welcome to the **Documentation Repository** for all projects under the Programming Society (PSoc) at IIIT Bhubaneswar.
 Th[]()is page serves as a centralized hub for maintaining and accessing Requirement Docs, API Documentation and Decision Explanations for various projects developed by the society members.